ekomsSavior/XSS-BABE/README.md

 XSS Babe is a tool for exploiting XSS vulnerabilities in real time.
 It automates delivery, tracking, and payload interaction through a live command-line interface.
+*this tool is functional but still a work in progress, should be done with the final touches in the xest few days xx0xx
 ## ⚠️ Legal Disclaimer

 This tool is for educational and ethical penetration testing only.